audacity/audacity/README.txt

-Source Code, Libraries and Additional Copyright Information
+Source Code, Libraries, and Additional Copyright Information
 -------------------------------------------------------------------------------

 Source code to this program is always available; for more information visit